pelino250/advanced_python_programming/week_two/README.md

 python main.py
 ```

-Replace `main.py` with the actual entry point of your project.
+Replace `main.py` with the actual entry point of your project or run the specific file you want.

 ## Contributing